 There are several ways to construct coax-fed multiband dipole systems.
 These techniques apply to dipoles of all orientations.
-Each method requires a little more work than a single dipole, but the materials don't cost much.
+Each method requires a little more

 Fig 22.17 - Azimuth patterns at 10° elevation for the HVD (dashed line) and inverted V (solid line).